majkinetor/au/README.md

 Function `Update-AUPackages` will iterate over `update.ps1` scripts and execute each.
 If it detects that package is updated it will `cpack` it and push it.

 This function is designed for scheduling.
-You can use `Install-AUScheduledTask` to install daily scheduled task that points to the `update_all.ps1` script.
-In this scenario, we want to be notified about possible errors during packages update procedure.
-If the update procedure fails for any reasons there is an option to send an email with results as an attachment in order to investigate the problem.
-This is the prototype of the `update_all.ps1`:
+You can pass it a number of options, save a script and call it via task scheduler.
+For example, you can get notified about possible errors during packages update procedure - if the update procedure fails for any reasons there is an option to send an email with results as an attachment in order to investigate the problem.

+You can use the following script as a prototype - `update_all.ps1`:

     param($Name = $null)
     cd $PSScriptRoot